MarceloMassarente/apify-linkedin-profile-search/README.md

 - List of LinkedIn Company URLs where they currently work (e.g., `google`, `meta`, `amazon`)
 - List of LinkedIn Company URLs where they previously worked (e.g., `google`, `meta`, `amazon`)
 - List of LinkedIn School URLs where they studied (e.g., `stanford-university`, `MIT`)
+- List of LinkedIn industry IDs (only numbers).
+You can find the full list of LinkedIn industry IDs in the [LinkedIn Industries](https://github.com/HarvestAPI/linkedin-industry-codes-v2/blob/main/linkedin_industry_code_v2_all_eng_with_header.csv).
+For example, `4` is "Software Development", `43` is "Financial Services", etc.

 Other params (optionally):

+- `startPage` - The page number to start scraping from.
+Default is 1.
+- `takePages` - The number of pages to scrape.
+One page is up to 25 results.
+Maximum is 100 pages (LinkedIn limitation).
 - `maxItems` - Maximum number of profiles to scrape for all queries.
 If you set to 0, it will scrape all available items or up to 2500 items per search query (LinkedIn doesn't allow to extract more than 2500 per one query).

 ## Rate limits

 Currently this Actor cannot handle large volumes, due to LinkedIn rate limiting it (we are working on scaling it).
 We recommend to have an automation to distribute you workload evenly, so that each hour in a day has nearly the same number of requests (avoiding bursts).
 We count and reset rate limits hourly, so when it hits rate limits, you can continue scraping at the beginning of the next hour.
 If it still doesn't fit your volumes, please create an issue and let us know how many search pages you need to scrape per hour, and we will try to scale it for you.